petrveprek/obircs/README.md

 | [License](#copyright-and-license "Copyright and License") |

 ---
-# All You Need To Know
+# All You Need To Know In Under 60 Seconds

 Specify target configuration:
 ```c